 VIDEO: Restoration done right — Community, conservation and the Vermillion River

-Trout populations are already responding to restoration work on the Vermillion River.
+Trout populations are already responding to restoration work along the Vermillion River.
 (Photo by Rich Wahls for FMR)

 South Branch Vermillion River Aquatic Management Area is a true gem, and the site of a partnership we're extremely proud of.
 Located in Dakota County along Highway 52 in Vermillion Township, this state AMA and Mississippi River tributary boasts a remeandered trout stream, acres of prairie restoration and a stunning restored oak savanna.

 FMR has been leading upland habitat restoration at this site since 2017, turning impenetrable buckthorn thickets into diverse riverside floodplain forest and blooming oak savanna.
-Since we've seen increases in downstream trout populations, wildlife and plant diversity, and visitor usage.
+Since our work began, we've seen increases in downstream trout populations, wildlife and plant diversity, and visitor usage.

 We've also deepened our partnership with the Hmong American Farmers Association, whose land is adjacent to the site.
 Together, we've hosted public volunteer events on both properties and begun restoring some of the Hmong American Farmers Association's forested acres as well.